![]() |

 Dr. J on Running

-49 Bass Pro Shops Conservation Marathon2 November 2014
+49 Bass Pro Shops Conservation Marathon

 I slept well Friday night.
 I returned to Cracker Barrel for ham and eggs breakfast, then drove to Bass Pro to verify race morning route and revisit the expo.
 I purchased a yellow Maniacs headband-hat from Ray, and spent the rest of the morning exploring the Bass Pro Shops flagship store.